Boneworks: Plot

 Boneworks is set in Stress Level Zero's shared alternate universe, which incorporates other titles like Duck Season and Bonelab.

-In the 1990s, the global conglomerate Monogon Industries discovers a strange dimension known as the Voidway, which exists outside of space and time.
+In the 1990s, the global conglomerate Gammon discovers a strange dimension known as the Voidway, which exists outside of space and time.
 This dimension contains a strange quantum particle (known as void particles) which can exist in multiple places at once.
-Using void particles, Monogon is able to create the BONEWORKS engine, which uses artificial intelligence and void particles to create infinite instances of virtual space, accessible via VR headsets.
+Using void particles, Gammon's rival, Monogon Industries, is able to create the BONEWORKS engine, which uses artificial intelligence and void particles to create infinite instances of virtual space, accessible via VR headsets.

 Monogon uses the BONEWORKS engine to begin work on MythOS City, an infinite cityscape simulation designed as an endless source of virtual living space.
 By 1997, it is nearing completion.
 The player takes the role of Arthur Ford, the cybersecurity director for the MythOS project.
-Ford theorizes that the BONEWORKS engine could function as a entry point to the Voidway, which would allow for immortality by severing the connection between mind and body, leaving him to exist outside of space and time forever.
+Ford theorizes that the BONEWORKS engine could function as an entry point to the Voidway, which would allow for immortality by severing the connection between mind and body, leaving him to exist outside of space and time forever.

 The game begins with a real-world cutscene showing an armed Arthur Ford retreating into a panic room and entering MythOS City with a virtual reality headset.
 In MythOS, Arthur Ford releases a virus which causes the leakage of void particles into MythOS City.
 This initiates a lockdown, booting everyone from the simulation and freezing the System Clock.
 Ford remains in the simulation and is shortly contacted by a fellow employee, Hayes, who requests that he reboot the System Clock to fix the leak, unaware that Ford is the cause of the problem.

 Ford takes a shortcut through the unfinished Museum of Technical Demonstration, which serves as a tutorial for the game.
 He then passes through the grey-boxed streets of MythOS City.
 He discovers that the null bodies, non-sentient AI workers, have become sentient and violent, and attack him on sight.
 To combat the sentient null bodies, MythOS releases antivirus agents known as the Cleanup Crew, which automatically target Ford as well as the rogue null bodies.

 After fleeing the City, Ford ends up in the runoff sewers, where he discovers zombified versions of himself.
 These undead Fords are hostile and attempt to stop him from progressing to the System Clock.
 However, Ford is able to fight them off.
 He is later contacted by a BONEWORKS developer, Alora, who has realized his true goal of entering the Voidway.
 She commends him on his initiative, admitting to plotting something similar herself, and requests that he leave the gateway open for others to enter as well.